chb/21cfr11pro-ig/source/pages/overview.md

 or OAuth 2.0 authentication and authorization interface, the account and authorization processes should be ignored and the OIDC or OAuth 2.0 equivalents used.

-An authorized client should be able to order an identity certificate and use the authorization token and claim and the challenge/proof step is unnecessary as the client ID is already known because of the authorization process.
+An authorized client can order a signature for its self-created identity certificate and use the authorization token and claim and the challenge/proof step is unnecessary as the client ID is already known because of the authorization process.
 In this regard no challenge need be issued, or the challenge portion of the protocol can be ignored) and the order object can transition directly to the valid state.
 The ACME REST methods newOrder, revokeCert and keyChange are all available to an authorized client.

-{% include img.html img="ACME-FHIR-FLOW.png" caption="ACME Protocol Sequence for authenticating, ordering new identity certificates and storing them to the FHIR server" %}
+{% include img.html img="signing-flow.png" caption=" Sequence for authenticating, signing new identity certificates and storing them to the FHIR server" %}

 When a server issues a certificate, the client stores a copy of that certificate with the FHIR server by POSTing it embedded in a DocumentReference  with a reference to the client’s associated Patient resource as a context/sourcePatientInfo reference or Device resource context/related reference (depending on whether the client is a Patient client or a gateway application for an EDC) and an accompanying signature in a Provenance resource.